 Seeing my inbox flooded with unread emails or links that I want to go through but don’t have the time to do so was frustrating to me.
 In the end, I unsubscribed to most of my email newsletters and only keep the newsletter that is really relevant to me now.

 I used to keep them because I felt that:

-- some of the information were relevant to me before and had benefitted me in the past, and
+- some of the information was relevant to me before and had benefitted me in the past, and

 - some of the information seemed to be useful to me in the future.

-- unsubscribing to these email newsletter made me feel like I’m missing something important.
+- unsubscribing to these email newsletters made me feel like I’m missing something important.

-You see I would rather live in the presence instead of living in the past or the future.
+You see I would rather live in the present instead of living in the past or the future.
 I can always sign up the newsletters again or search online when I need the information.
 And there is no lack of information out there.
-There is just a lack of decision-making on my part to filter out those information.
+There is just a lack of decision-making on my part to filter out the information.

 Plus, I don’t see the need to be so available and accessible all the time: